TinyPedal/TinyPedal/docs/customization.md

 Set time interval in seconds for rate of change calculation.
 Default interval is `5` seconds.
 Minimum interval is limited to `1` second, maximum interval is limited to `60` seconds.

     rate_of_change_smoothing_samples
-Set number of samples for rate of change data smoothing calculation (EMA).
+Set number of samples for reducing data fluctuation.
 Value range in `1` to `500`.
 Lower value may result more fluctuated reading.
 Set `1` to disable smoothing.

     show_tyre_compound
 Show tyre compound symbols (front and rear) that matches specific tyre compounds defined in `compounds.json` preset.